openschc/openschc/docs/bitarray.rst

 This is from the .rst file.....

-.. automodule:: schcrecv
+.. automodule:: bitarray

-.. autoclass:: ReassembleBase
+.. autoclass:: BitBuffer
-   :members: get_mic
+   :members:

 .. include:: back_index.rst